Mechree/dnd-campaigns/rime-of-the-frost-maiden/README.md

 - **Start Date:** 2024
 - **Current Date (In-Game):** Unknown
 - **Setting/World:** [Icewind Dale](https://forgottenrealms.fandom.com/wiki/Icewind_Dale)
-- **Main Plot Summary:** A tale of dark terror that revisits the forlorn, flickering candlelights of civilization known as Ten-Towns and sheds light on the many bone-chilling locations that surround these frontier settlements.
+- **Main Plot Summary:** A tale of dark terror that revisits the forlorn, flickering candlelight's of civilization known as Ten-Towns and sheds light on the many bone-chilling locations that surround these frontier settlements.

 ## Party Members